ramoncarrascom/100-days-of-code/log.md

 **Thoughts:** Unit testing doubles developing time.
 If it wasn't so important, I would have avoided it xD I now can see TDD like a time investment: developing is slower and tedious, but it saves future time

 **Link to work:** [Boring Games App](https://github.com/ramoncarrascom/BoringGames/tree/e12e23dcf2eacd593cb8969d0d279a6ed2bb4b58)

+### Day 6: March 27, 2020

+**Today's Progress**: I have decided to begin developing my SDLC, so I have formatted my VPS to install Sonarqube.
+This is very important in this momment, because I need to measure my code's quality before I begin to add features to it.
+I've installed all pre-requisites to configure it.

+**Thoughts:** I can't show much progress because I've only been configuring VPS' security, installing and configuring MariaDb and setting up users.
+Tomorrow will be very similar...

+### Day 7: March 27, 2020

+**Today's Progress**: I have finished installing SonarQube.
+The first tutorial I've found used MySQL, but currently SonarQube doesn't support that database, so I had to uninstall MySQL, install MS SQL Server Express, and reconfigure everything

+**Thoughts:** It's a little disappointing to re-do certain boring and annoying steps... but at least, I have SonarQube perfectly installed and working!